epohs/WeatherPic/README.md

 I designed this on a Raspberry Pi B+ model, running [Raspbian](http://raspbian.org) and [RaspCTL](http://ip.raspctl.com) for dynamic DNS, and haven't tested on any other sytems or OSes, but I'd love to hear if anyone tries it on any other system.

+**NOTE:** *As of March 1, 2015 this is a total work in progress.
+Things are not working completely yet.*

 ## Requirements
 + [Node.js](http://nodejs.org)
 + [Redis Server](http://redis.io)